Sedation Dentistry in Tinley Park, IL

 Types of sedation dentistry

-Nitrous sedation Also known as “laughing gas”, the nitrous oxide is combined with oxygen and administered through a mask put on the patient’s face.
+Also known as “laughing gas”, nitrous oxide is combined with oxygen and administered through a mask on the patient’s face.
 The inhaled gas helps the patient relax while remaining co-operative.
-Also, there are high chances that the patient will not remember too much of the procedure, once the sedation wears off.
+Also, there is a small chance that the patient will not remember too much of the procedure once the sedation wears off.
 Depending on the procedure’s length and difficulty, the dentist decides the exposure time.

 Nitrous sedation is optimal for mild to moderate anxieties.
 It wears off quickly, so the patient can resume their activities shortly after the procedure.

 IV (intravenous) sedation is recommended exclusively for patients with high anxiety or exaggerated gag reflex.
 The sedation substance injected into the bloodstream helps the patient relax and become unaware of the smells, sounds and procedures performed in the office.
 In fact, little to nothing will be remembered after the procedure.
 The patient will be responsive to dentist’s direction and will be able to perform small tasks.
 During the procedure, the dentist will monitor the patient’s heart rate, blood pressure, oxygen level and pulse to make sure the patient’s status is healthy.